-We ask you to pay a £240 non-returnable deposit at the point of accepting the offer of a place on the course.
+A £275 non-returnable deposit is payable at the point of accepting the offer of a place on the course.

-The outstanding balance of £2,160 for the year can be paid in one of three ways:
+The outstanding balance of £2,475 for the year can be paid in one of three ways:

-Single payment One payment of £2,160 made before the start of the first term.
+Single payment One payment of £2,475 made before the start of the first term.